windmill-labs/windmilldocs/blog/2023-03-16-supabase-authentication/index.md

 Now when you login with the credentials of a Supabase user, the script attached to the button component will be executed, which signs in to Supabase and returns the given `access_token` and `refresh_token`.
-Every script that is dependant on the token will be executed after the login script, meaning the data will be fetched and the "Data" tab will be displayed.
+Every script that is dependent on the token will be executed after the login script, meaning the data will be fetched and the "Data" tab will be displayed.

 <video